JorelAli/CommandAPI/docssrc/src/commandarguments.md

 Optional<Object> getOptional(String nodeName);
 ```

-There is no downside of using one method over the other but the `CommandArguments#getOptional(String)` method is especially great when you have an optional argument in your command.
+There is no downside of using one method over the other but the `CommandArguments#getOptional(String)` method is especially great when you have optional arguments in your command.

 ### Access arguments by index
-Accessing arguments by their index as the original way of accessing arguments.
+Accessing arguments by their index is the original way of accessing arguments.
 However, we recommend to [access arguments by node name](#access-arguments-by-node-name).

 Similar to the two methods of accessing arguments by their node name, there also are two methods you can use to access arguments by their index: